cross-seed/cross-seed.org/docs/tutorials/unraid.md

 `cross-seed` runs in [Daemon mode](../basics/daemon.md) by default on Unraid.

 If you would like to schedule a periodic scan of your library, set the [`searchCadence option`](../basics/options.md#searchcadence).

 If you would like to set up RSS scans, set the [`rssCadence option`](../basics/options.md#rsscadence).

-If you would like to automatically check for cross-seeds when a download finishes, learn how to [set up automatic searches for finished downloads](../basics/daemon#set-up-automatic-searches-for-finished-downloads).
+If you would like to automatically check for cross-seeds when a download finishes, learn how to [set up with automatic searches](../basics/daemon#set-up-automatic-searches-for-finished-downloads).